Beijing Subway: 1953–1965: origins

 The subway was proposed in September 1953 by the city's planning committee and experts from the Soviet Union.
 After the end of the Korean War, Chinese leaders turned their attention to domestic reconstruction.
 They were keen to expand Beijing's mass transit capacity but also valued the subway as an asset for civil defense.
 They studied the use of the Moscow Metro to protect civilians, move troops and headquarter military command posts during the Battle of Moscow, and planned the Beijing Subway for both civilian and military use.

 At that time, the Chinese lacked expertise in building subways and drew heavily on Soviet and East German technical assistance.
 In 1954, a delegation of Soviet engineers, including some who had built the Moscow Metro, was invited to plan the subway in Beijing.
-From 1953 to 1960, several thousand Chinese students were sent to the Soviet Union to study subway construction.
+From 1953 to 1960, several thousand Chinese university students were sent to the Soviet Union to study subway construction.
 An early plan unveiled in 1957 called for one ring route and six other lines with 114 stations and 172 km of track.
 Two routes vied for the first to be built.
 One ran east–west from Wukesong to Hongmiao, underneath Changan Avenue.
 The other ran north–south from the Summer Palace to Zhongshan Park, via Xizhimen and Xisi.
 The former was chosen due to more favorable geological foundation and greater number of government bureaus served.
 The second route would not be built until construction on Line 4 began forty years later.

 The original proposal called for deep subway tunnels that can better serve military functions.
 Between Gongzhufen and Muxidi, shafts as deep as 120 m were being dug.
 The world's deepest subway station at the time in the Kyiv Metro was only 100 m deep.
 But Beijing's high water table and high pressure head of ground water which complicated construction and posed risk of leakage, and along with the inconvenience of transporting passengers long distances from the surface, led the authorities to abandon the deep tunnel plan in May 1960 in favor of cut-and-cover shallow tunnels some 20 m below the surface.

 The deterioration of relations between China and Soviet Union disrupted subway planning.
 Soviet experts began to leave in 1960, and were completely withdrawn by 1963.
 In 1961, the entire project was halted temporarily due to severe hardships caused by the Great Leap Forward.
 Eventually, planning work resumed.
 The route of the initial line was shifted westward to create an underground conduit to move personnel from the heart of the capital to the Western Hills.
 On February 4, 1965, Chairman Mao Zedong personally approved the project.